Ireland: My own world of wonders

 “They say first impressions count and my initial experience of Ireland was definitely a good one.”

-Ireland ticked many boxes for me, but when I chose the Dublin Institute of Technology I still had many questions, and I even complied a list of things I wanted to know!
+Ireland ticked many boxes for me, but when I chose TU Dublin City Campus I still had many questions, and I even complied a list of things I wanted to know!
 Other than watching the film P.S I Love You, I was blank about Ireland, and I spent several days in front of Google!
 It was really exciting to learn more about the country, and as I researched I began to truly fall in love with the beauty of landscape from the pictures I found online.
 I have always admired nature for its beauty and serenity, and I must say Ireland is gifted in this area.

 I wanted to know everything about living in Ireland for a year.
 The more I searched online, the more I noticed the lack of negative comments about Ireland or Irish people.
 The statement “world’s friendliest people” came up several times from different sources, at the time I wondered what does this actually mean!
 Once I arrived here, I soon found out the true meaning of this, and the experiences I’m about share should help you understand too!